Skip to Main Content

 Here is the breakdown.
 Field sound in Colombia rests on a small but deeply credentialed recordist pool inside the ACA (Asociación Colombiana de Audiopostproducción).
 Our roster pulls from the senior names that built it.
 Carlos García's recordist work on Embrace of the Serpent and Birds of Passage — clean Amazon dialogue, multi-language tracking across Spanish, Wayuu, indigenous tongues and the percussive ambient layer of the Guajira desert — is the upper benchmark the network works against.

+Here is what we have to work with.
 On gear our recordists run Sennheiser MKH 416 and 8050 shotgun rigs, Schoeps CMIT 5U capsules for dialogue clarity in interior dramatic work, DPA 4017C for tighter interior coverage, and DPA 6060 and 6061 plant-mic and lavalier kits paired with Wisycom MCR54 and Lectrosonics SRc receivers.
 Recorders are Sound Devices Scorpio, 833 and MixPre-10 II for documentary and small-crew postings, with full timecode sync to camera before the first slate.

 ACT 03